September 2, 1999

 Now, three years later, the Minneapolis-based guitarist and soundscape creator is on his second tour across North America (and, later this year, Germany and Switzerland) with a trio of the Nepalese Buddhist nuns: Sherab Palmo Lama, Nganga Chhiring Lama, and Choying Drolma.
 They perform Monday as part of Alternafest at the National Gallery.

 “It’s very strange to walk onto a stage, plug in, look at the crowd, and then turn to see nuns sitting at a low table and Marc (Anderson) at his drums,” says Tibbetts.

-For the live show, the nuns site on cushions behind a low table with texts, drums and bells, beside Anderson’s “oddball” drum set.
+For the live show, the nuns sit on cushions behind a low table with texts, drums and bells, beside Anderson’s “oddball” drum set.
 Tibbetts himself has his “little techno-head setup” with guitars and samplers.

 Tibbetts says audiences don’t seem to mind the unusual layout and are mesmerized by the music—even when the nuns (who aren’t used to performing on stage) sometimes let their pitch wander.
-“Last year we played what I thought was a horrible gig, but they just formed a human scrum around Choying after the show,” says Tibbetts.
+“Last year we played what I thought was a horrible gig, but the audience just formed a human scrum around Choying after the show,” says Tibbetts.
 They would have torn her hair our.
 If she’d had any hair.”